The 20 Best Live Streaming Software: Comparison Guide for 2025

 There are no user reviews available for SplitCam.

-For broadcasters that want to mix and create peer-to-peer video streams, SplitCam is the software solution you need.
+For broadcasters who want to mix and create peer-to-peer video streams, SplitCam is the software solution they need.

 9. Switchboard Live

 Switchboard Live is a live streaming platform focused on simulcasting.
 It allows you to simulcast to unlimited destinations.
-The cloud-based software supports video embedding, allowing you to share your live streams directly on your website.
+The cloud-based streaming service supports video embedding, allowing you to share your live streams directly on your website.

 One of the newer features of Switchboard Live is the ability to StreamShare.
 StreamShare allows viewers to carry your live stream on their social media platform without a password or technical setup.